jarviscanada/jarvis_data_eng_MarissaSchmitt/README.md

 # Marissa Schmitt .
 Jarvis Consulting

-I am a recent graduate from Conestoga College where I studied Software Engineering Technology.
-I am excited to be challenged by new technologies and expand my skillset as I have learned a variety of programming languages during the duration of my program.
-During my time at Conestoga College, I learned about web development, mobile development, relational databases, object-oriented programming, and assembly language.
-My interest in software engineering started in high school where I pursued many computer science and computer engineering courses.
-I am intrigued by all aspects of software engineering whether it be frontend, backend, or working with a database directly.
-Currently I am working as a software developer/data engineer at Jarvis to improve my skills by learning about core Java programming, design patterns, Maven, and agile development.
+I am a recent graduate from Conestoga College, where I studied Software Engineering Technology.
+I am excited to be challenged by new technologies and expand my skill set as I have learned various programming languages during the duration of my program.
+During my time at Conestoga College, I have gained experience in web development, mobile development, RDBMS, OOP, and assembly language.
+My interest in software engineering started in high school, where I pursued many computer science and computer engineering courses.
+I am intrigued by all aspects of software engineering, whether front-end, back-end, or directly working with a database.
+Currently, I am working as a software developer and data engineer at Jarvis to improve my skills by learning the latest technologies.

 ## Skills